 Mistake No. 1: Not targeting your skin type

 The first key to a good at-home skin care routine is knowing (and treating) your specific skin type.
 The wrong formulas can wreak havoc on your skin.
 If you have dry skin, then rich, hydrating products are essential.
 If you’re on the oily side, opt for gentle, oil-free formulas, especially when you’re cleansing.

 (800) USC-CARE (800-872-2273)

-“Always use a gentle cleanser, since harsh soaps can trigger the skin to increase oil production,” said April Armstrong, MD, associate professor of clinical medicine and vice chair of clinical research in the Department of Dermatology at the Keck School of Medicine of USC.
+“Always use a gentle cleanser, since harsh soaps can trigger the skin to increase oil production,” says April Armstrong, MD, professor of dermatology at the Keck School of Medicine of USC.
 She is also a dermatologist at Keck Medicine of USC.